Jtensetti/fediverse-career-nexus/README.md

+# 🌐 Bondy — a Fediverse Career Nexus

 A community-driven, federated job board designed for the open web.

 Built with ❤️ on [Lovable.dev](https://lovable.dev), **Fediverse Career Nexus** is robust enough to scale, but still open for improvement.
 It’s an experiment — and a mission — to make professional discovery possible across federated networks.